finos/common-domain-model/documentation/source/documentation.rst

 		    [synonym FpML value account]
    }

-The scope of the contract is limited to the post-execution lifecycle, as it involves legal entities and has a set of attributes which are only qualified post execution stage: trade date, calculation agent, documentatiom, governing law, etc.
+The scope of the contract is limited to the post-execution lifecycle, as it involves legal entities and has a set of attributes which are only qualified at the excution and post-execution stage: trade date, calculation agent, documentatiom, governing law, etc.

 The economic terms of the contract are positioned as part of the ``contractualProduct`` attribute, alongside the product identification and product taxonomy information.
 This is the construct that is used in the pre-execution stages, although this is beyond the scope of the CDM 1.0.